cshenry/cookiecutter-henrylab/docs/guide.md

 :::

-The project documentation is written in [Markdown][Markdown].
+The project documentation is written in [Markdown][markdown].
-The documentation files in the top-level directory are rendered on [GitHub][GitHub]:
+The documentation files in the top-level directory are rendered on [GitHub][github]:

 :::{list-table} Documentation files (top-level)
 :widths: auto